Home » Course » Main Course

 • A balance meal – you have your carbs, your protein and your veggie all in one bowl!

-• Great for make ahead and reheating – keeps and reheats incredibly well!
-Tastes the same the day after.
+• Great for make ahead and reheating – creamy Italian sausage pasta keeps and reheats incredibly well.
+It actually tastes the same the day after!

 • Perfect for meal prep